Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Hydrodynamical implementation

-To obtain the time-resolved signal in the observer frame in Section~\ref{sec:time_resolved_signal}, we need to compute the evolution of the optical depth within the jet.
+To obtain the time-resolved signal in the observer frame in Section~\ref{sec:time_resolved_signal}, we needed to compute the evolution of the optical depth within the jet.
 Commonly, the radial optical depth from $R$ towards a distant observer is estimated as $\tau = \kappa \rho R/\Gamma$ \citep[e.g.][]{Beloborodov2011}.
-However, for the case considered in Section \ref{sec:results}, the ejecta is very thin, making photon escape at the front edge important.
-Thus, we calculate $\tau$ as \citep{Abramowicz1991, DaigneMochkovitch2002}\footnote{The definition in Equation~\eqref{eq:optical_depth} differs by a factor of two from that used in \citet{Abramowicz1991, DaigneMochkovitch2002}.
-This is to be consistent with the expression of $\tau$ used in the decoupling probability distribution $f(\tau, \mu^\prime)$ in Equation \eqref{eq:observed_flux} \citep[see eq.
+However, for the vacuum boundary case considered in Section \ref{sec:results}, the ejecta was very thin, making photon escape at the front edge important.
+Thus, we calculated $\tau$ as \citep{Abramowicz1991, DaigneMochkovitch2002}\footnote{The definition in Equation~\eqref{eq:optical_depth} differs by a factor of two from that used in \citet{Abramowicz1991, DaigneMochkovitch2002}.
+This was to be consistent with the expression of $\tau$ used in the decoupling probability distribution $f(\tau, \mu^\prime)$ in Equation \eqref{eq:observed_flux} \citep[see eq.
 (B6) in][]{Beloborodov2011}.}

 where $R_{\rm esc}$ is the radius where a radially moving photon injected at $R$ and $t$ reaches the front edge of the ejecta.